codio/site/source/docs/classes/unitmanagement/settings-info/reset-unit.html.md

 full_width: true
 ---

-In the event that a unit in your course/classes is updated, you can reset it so **all** students who have already started the unit can start again with the updated content.
-You can also reset the unit even if there have been no updates to the content so students can start the unit again.
+**This option is will destroy all student work.**

-You should be aware that when you reset a unit, all student work on that unit will be lost, so you may wish to advise them of your actions.
+In the event that a unit in your course/classes is updated and, for some reason, you cannot use the [Upgrade course](IAN) option, you can reset it so **all** students, including those who have already started the unit, are updated with the new unit.

-You can reset the unit for all your students by selecting either:
+You can reset the unit for all your students by selecting either

 - the **Actions** button and then the **Reset** button